public final class DataGrid extends DockableBar

 When viewing and interpreting DataGrids with muliple points or series, sometimes it is difficult to distinguish one row from another or one column from the other.
 With this method you can specify the alternating color for the DataGrid.

-You should specify the direction of the alternating colors by using the setInterlaced
+You should specify the direction of the alternating colors by using the setInterlaced method.

 Named color are supported (e.g. Red), to use Hex notation you have to use quotes (e.g. "#FF00FF").